How To Buy Softball Cleats

 • Metal: feature permanent metal spikes along the outsole of the shoe.
 These provide the most traction on the field.
 Metal cleats also have the thinnest spikes compared to other cleat styles, which help penetrate the ground more easily.
 These are often prohibited in certain leagues for safety reasons.

 • Molded: designed with non-removable and shorter rubber or hard plastic studs.
-Harder plastic options are lighter than the rubberized or metal styles.
-Molded cleats have more studs along the outsole, which results in a more comfortable cleat.
-These are ideal for beginner players.
+Harder plastic options are lighter than the rubberized or metal styles. "(Molded Cleats) are great for beginners because they have more studs along the outsole and they can be more comfortable to wear," says DICK'S Sporting Goods Pro and Division I Athlete and Coach Maureen Lawrence.

 • Training/Turf: the best option for off-field practice.
 These are more comfortable than regular cleats, offer more traction than regular shoes/sneakers and won’t tear up the turf in training facilities.